ThomasTheDebugEngine/CentralCurrencyAPI/README.md

 # IMPORTANT:  mongoDB required !!!

-note: for windows users a ps1 file for autoconfig is included
+note: for windows users a ps1 file for autoconfig is included from :https://github.com/ThomasTheDebugEngine/MongoDB-AutoconfigWin check that out for automated setup of the database for windows